-Export Component Description(Tcl)
+Export Component Description (Tcl)

-Components such as SmartDesign components, Configured cores (DirectCores, SgCores and System Builder cores) and HDL+ cores can be separately exported as Tcl with the Export Component Description option.
-To export a SmartDesign component, configured core or HDL+ core as Tcl, right click the component and choose "Export Component Description(Tcl)" option.
+Components such as SmartDesign components, configured cores and HDL+ cores can be separately exported as Tcl with the Export Component Description option.
+To export a SmartDesign component, configured core or HDL+ core as Tcl, right click the component and choose "Export Component Description (Tcl)" option.